sasfog/Open-PupilEXT/Misc/Executable_arguments.md

 `-connectStreamUDP "<IP>;<port>"` - Establish connection for pupil data streaming target using a UDP port.

+`-connectStreamUDP "<IP>;<port>;<container>"` - Establish connection for pupil data streaming target using a UDP port, in a data container format of either `CSV`, `JSON`, `XML` or `YAML`.

+`-connectStreamUDP "<IP>;<port>;<container>;<srate>"` - Establish connection for pupil data streaming target using a UDP port, in a data container format of either `CSV`, `JSON`, `XML` or `YAML`, at a desired maximal sample rate.
+Defining a low sample rate limit only decimates eye data if that is generated at a faster rate, and importantly no interpolation is performed.

 `-connectStreamCOM "<port>;<baud>"` - Establish connection for pupil data streaming target using a COM/serial port.

+`-connectStreamCOM "<port>;<baud>;<container>"` - Establish connection for pupil data streaming target using a COM/serial port, in a data container format of either `CSV`, `JSON`, `XML` or `YAML`.

+`-connectStreamCOM "<port>;<baud>;<container>;<srate>"` - Establish connection for pupil data streaming target using a COM/serial port, in a data container format of either `CSV`, `JSON`, `XML` or `YAML`, at a desired maximal sample rate.
+Defining a low sample rate limit only decimates eye data if that is generated at a faster rate, and importantly no interpolation is performed.

+`-connectStreamLSL` - Prepare for streaming pupil data using Lab Streaming Layer (LSL).

+`-connectStreamLSL "<container>"` - Prepare for streaming pupil data using Lab Streaming Layer (LSL), in a data container format of either `LSL_XDF`, `LSL_V1`.
+The former denotes the XDF compliant LSL streaming format (see: https://github.com/sccn/xdf/wiki/Gaze-Meta-Data), while the latter denotes a custom format of PupilEXT that depends on the actual camera configuration.

+`-connectStreamLSL "<container>;<srate>"` - Prepare for streaming pupil data using Lab Streaming Layer (LSL), in a data container format of either `LSL_XDF`, `LSL_V1`, at a desired maximal sample rate.
+The former denotes the XDF compliant LSL streaming format (see: https://github.com/sccn/xdf/wiki/Gaze-Meta-Data), while the latter denotes a custom format of PupilEXT that depends on the actual camera configuration.
+Defining a low sample rate limit only decimates eye data if that is generated at a faster rate, and importantly no interpolation is performed.

 `-startStreaming` - Start data streaming.
 Streaming target should be available and its port is opened for listening.